madis0000/cryptotradeninja/MARTINGALE_STRATEGY_PROCESS_FLOW.md

 3. Log cycle completion
 4. Mark cycle as 'completed'
 5. Calculate cycle profit
+6. Check cooldown settings
-6. If bot still active → Start new cycle
+7. If bot still active → Start new cycle (with cooldown if enabled)
 ```

 **What Happens Next**: